TimRudy/uart-verilog/README.md

 The TX module is fairly deterministic, and it's been tested by all the transmits of the Group 1 scenarios.

 The RX module has a tougher job, because it receives an arbitrary signal pattern as input and must make sense of it.
-It must lock on and accept good serial data (forming a frame), or otherwise must reject a data stream if the data doesn't start cleanly from a baseline signal, or if it doesn't end in the accepted way, to certify that it's well-formed.
+It must lock on to accept good serial data (a frame), or otherwise must reject a data stream if the data doesn't start cleanly from a baseline signal, or if it doesn't end in the accepted way to certify it's well-formed.

 These test signals don't have to come from a well-behaved or realistic TX module.
 You could consider them from a potentially "malicious" transmitter.